 Line charts allow you to visualize change over a continuous range, such as time or distance.
 Visualizing change with a line chart allows for the overall trend to be displayed at once, and for multiple trends to be compared simultaneously.

-Line charts are made up of a continuous Date or Number on the x-axis, and an optional Number on the y-axis.
+Line charts are made up of a continuous Date or Number on the x-axis, and an associated numeric value on the y-axis.

-If the x-axis number field has values that repeat, an Aggregation method must be chosen.
-The aggregation method can be one of the following:
+If Numeric fields are specified, the aggregation method can be one of the following:

 Time aggregation options

 Time aggregation, or binning, occurs automatically when a date field is chosen for the x-axis.
 Several options control the interval size and related settings applied to the binning.

 Temporal data is binned into time intervals along the x-axis.
 A default interval size is chosen based on the temporal extent of the dataset and can be manually changed using the Interval Size.